 Pressure: at the level of the pain threshold (first sensation of discomfort)

-Anatomical landmarks: the dashed line indicates the upper edge of the zygomatic bone; the solid line indicates the lower edge of the zygomatic bone; the waved lines indicate the anterior and posterior edges of the masseter muscle; the dotted line is the lower edge of the mandible.
+Anatomical landmarks: the dashed line indicates the upper edge of the zygomatic bone; the solid line indicates the lower edge of the zygomatic bone; the waved lines indicate the anterior and posterior edges of the masseter muscle; the dotted line indicates the lower edge of the mandible.

 Step 2.
 Work on the temporalis muscle